 Exercise or keeping moving is important for bone health and osteoporosis - whatever your age or wellness and whether you have broken bones in the past or not.

 Being physically active and exercising helps you in so many ways and is very unlikely to cause a broken bone.

-Find out more information about safe exercise and physical activity with osteoporosis.
+Find out more information about exercise and physical activity for osteoporosis.